Purple & Silver Team Reg. is full, contact us for Princess Poms, Platinum & Premier!

 Q. Covid - what are your guidelines?

 A. Every building we've rented this past year has required masks.
 We're going to do the same in the Fall this year unless the State regulates otherwise.
 All through last year we were following CDC Guidelines, IHSA rules (though we are not IHSA, these were good guidelines to follow, like no dancers touching and hooking up for kicklines), and State guidelines.
 We always have extra masks and soap on hand, and thermometers if we don't self-assess in the Fall.
 We have sanitizing wipes/sprays as well.
-Unless State regulations change, we're only going to offer Zoom classes if someone is sick or if there's bad weather where we have to cancel class and can't re-schedule.
-We know rules may continue to change so we always keep copies and stay on top of it :) One of our coaches is a Nurse and helps keep us up-to-date on all the guidelines as well :)
+We are no longer doing lessons by Zoom.
+We know rules may continue to change so we always keep copies and stay on top of it :) One of our coaches and Co-Director is a Nurse and helps keep us up-to-date on all the guidelines as well :)

 Your support and contributions will enable us to meet our goals and improve our organization so we can better serve our